 The fieldwork student will be removed at any time during the fieldwork experience when the agency supervisor, college supervisor, community health fieldwork coordinator and the chair of the Health Department determine that the fieldwork student's performance is not satisfactory and that minimal competence cannot be achieved.
-In each case, the fieldwork student will receive a grade of "U" (unsatisfactory) for the fieldwork experience.
-If a student receives an unsatisfactory grade in fieldwork or is terminated, they must go through the remediation process during the following semester before receiving permission to re-enroll in Health 499 - Fieldwork in Health.
+In some cases, an agency supervisor may decide unilaterally to end a placement.
+If removed from fieldwork, the fieldwork student will receive a grade of "U" (unsatisfactory) for the quarter.
+If a student receives an unsatisfactory grade in fieldwork, they must go through the remediation process during the following semester before receiving permission to re-enroll in HLH 499.